janpstrunn/auto-organizer-script/README.md

 ## auto-organizer.sh

 This scripts doesn't require to give the desired source and destination directories on script run, but it need to be configured before using, by simply editing the script.

+## auto-organizer-ui.sh (EXPERIMENTAL)

+This script is a UI version that allows you to choose the desired directories graphically.